 Two brothers who transform into cats must solve the mystery of a demon plague that inexplicably involves tentacles.
 If this sounds like a thinly veiled excuse to draw some risque material, it absolutely is.
 The whole transforming-into-a-feline trope that sets Dark Cats apart from other shows isn't even capitalized on, as the characters spend half the series chasing demons, a task better accomplished in human form.

 The voice acting is awful, mainly because the actors keep pausing in the middle of sentences for no reason.
 Maybe they, too, cannot believe Dark Cat actually got made into a real series.

-In the world of anime, the premise of cute, big-breasted high schoolers enlisting in the military actually sounds like a potential sleeper hit.
+In the world of anime, the premise of cute, busty high schoolers enlisting in the military actually sounds like a potential sleeper hit.
 Unfortunately, Skelter Heaven fails to turn this fan service into an anime worthy of any fandom whatsoever.
-This poorly animated travesty is half training exercises that make boobs jiggle, and half totally illogical military responses to a giant alien squid floating over Tokyo.
+This poorly animated travesty is half "training exercises" and half totally illogical military responses to a giant alien squid floating over Tokyo.